Affine cones over smooth cubic surfaces: Del Pezzo surfaces of degree

 \section{Del Pezzo surfaces of degree $2$}

 Let $S$ be a del Pezzo surface of degree $2$ with at most two ordinary double points.
-Then the linear system $|-K_{S}|$ is free from base points and induces a double cover $\pi\colon S\to \mathbb{P}^2$ ramified along a reduced quartic curve $R\subset\mathbb{P}^2$.
+Then the linear system $|-K_{S}|$ is base-point-free and induces a double cover $\pi\colon S\to \mathbb{P}^2$ ramified along a reduced quartic curve $R\subset\mathbb{P}^2$.
 Moreover, the curve $R$ has at most two ordinary double points.
 In particular, the quartic curve $R$ is irreducible.

 \begin{lemma} For an effective anticanonical $\mathbb{Q}$-divisor $D$ on $S$, the log pair $(S,D)$ is log canonical outside finitely many points on $S$. \end{lemma}